preeti-t/app-theme/README.md

 * [Launch](https://preeti-t.github.io/app-theme/)

 ## Introduction - the project's aim
-Acme-web-design is web development website with affordable prices for small businesses.
+It is a web development website with affordable prices for small businesses.

 The starter package contains all the necessary elements which requires low maintenance and good prices for online presence.